Ungaretti/ungaretti.github.io/index.md

 <img src="http://ungaretti.github.io/assets/3.jpg">

-8 - Check the box "Ignore case" and add "red" to the "Ext." box.
-Click in "Save As..." and save as "Red".
+8 - Check the box "Ignore case" Click in "Save As..." and save as "Red".
+THEN and add "red" to the "Ext." box (never mind the image below, it's just illustrative, the "Ext." box comes after the save).

 <img src="http://ungaretti.github.io/assets/4.jpg">